 At Nero’s death the revolt which had broken out in Judaea remained undefeated, and the civil wars that followed meant that no great effort could be made towards this objective.
 With Vespasian’s triumph in 69, his eldest son, Titus, who had been left in command against the Jews whilst Vespasian marched on Rome, vigorously prosecuted the war.
-After a bitter siege he captured Jerusalem in AD 70, and raised the temple, the centre of the Jewish religion, to the ground.
+After a bitter siege he captured Jerusalem in 70 CE, and raised the temple, the centre of the Jewish religion, to the ground.

 Much of Domitian’s reign was taken up with frontier wars.
 His main achievement was the stabilisation of the Rhine-Danube front after a series of difficult campaigns.

 Trajan undertook a major war of conquest beyond the Danube by marching into Dacia (modern Romania and eastern Hungary) and adding it to the empire after a hard-fought war.
 Trajan commemorated the Dacian war by erecting a huge column in a new forum he built in Rome.
 This column, which still stands, has realistic depictions of the Roman army on campaign, and is still studied by historians to see how the Roman army of the period was equipped, organized and fought.